CesiumGS/cesium/Documentation/Contributors/TestingGuide/README.md

 > Try this approach for yourself!

-## Testing in Webstorm
+## Testing in WebStorm

-When you load the Cesium Webstorm project, there will already be a predefined run configuration for executing the unit tests.
+When you load the Cesium WebStorm project, there will already be a predefined run configuration for executing the unit tests.
 It will be in the upper-right corner and look something like the below:

 ![](webstorm-test-configuration.png)

 You can run or debug the tests by using the first two buttons.
 The third button is for coverage, which is currently not supported.
-It will pop up the Webstorm test runner:
+It will pop up the WebStorm test runner:

 ![](webstorm-test-runner.png)

 This runner has lots of options, such as only showing failing tests or automatically re-running the tests on a test interval (great for development when combined with `fdefineSuite`!).
 You can hover over each of the buttons to see what they do.

-Instead of using Chrome or Firefox, the Webstorm configuration uses [Electron](https://github.com/atom/electron) as the browser, which runs V8 (Chrome) inside of a node process.
+Instead of using Chrome or Firefox, the WebStorm configuration uses [Electron](https://github.com/atom/electron) as the browser, which runs V8 (Chrome) inside of a node process.
 We have configured it to run headless so that no browser window pops up while testing.
 If you ever have a need to run a specific browser from within WebStorm, simply click the `Run tests` combo box and select `edit configuration`.
 From there it's self-explanatory.'

+To make jumping between the source and spec files easier download [this](https://github.com/AnalyticalGraphicsInc/cesium-webstorm-plugin) plugin.

 ## Resources